 Greg Lucas started as a farrier’s apprentice in 1991.
 Learning from an old-timer, he put his experience riding horses together with his engineering experience and spent the next 23 years successfully trimming, shoeing, and experimenting with problem feet.
 Greg is constantly ‘sharpening the saw’ by educating himself about your needs and latest information.

-As a lifetime horse rider and 31 years of farrier experience, Greg understands the biomechanics of how a horse travels and the natural shape and growth of the individual horses’s bones and hoof walls.
+As a lifetime horse rider and 31 years of farrier experience, Greg understands the bio-mechanics of how a horse travels and the natural shape and growth of the individual horse’s bones and hoof walls.
 He believes in proper, natural trimming of foals to promote healthy, sound hooves as they grow by doing regular trims at 4-6 week intervals.
 Maintenance of mature horses should go no longer than 6 weeks, sometimes 8 weeks after daylight savings time changes as lack of light slows the growth.